botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 </script>
 ```

->To exploit above the above code, inject JavaScript into the JSON data to change "load-channel" field data steal document cookie.
+>To exploit the above code, inject JavaScript into the JSON data to change "load-channel" field data and steal document cookie.

 >Hosted **iframe** on exploit server html body, to send the victim cookie to the collaboration server.